fredokun/libpiccolort/README.md

-libpiccort — runtime for the the (parallel) piccolo commpiler
+piccolo-rt — runtime for the the (parallel) piccolo commpiler
 =============================================================

 To build the library, use make.
 It will build lib/libpirt.a and the unit tests suite.